-- Section 5.
-The School Code is amended by changing Section 5.
-24A-5 as follows: - 6 (105 ILCS 5/24A-5) (from Ch.
+- 4 Section 5.
+The School Code is amended by changing Section - 5 24A-5 as follows: - 6 (105 ILCS 5/24A-5) (from Ch.
 122, par.
-24A-5) - Sec.
+24A-5) - 7 Sec.
 24A-5.
 Content of evaluation plans.
-This Section does not apply to teachers assigned to schools identified in an agreement entered into between the board of a school district operating under Article 34 of this Code and the exclusive representative of the district's teachers in accordance with Section 34-85c of this Code. - Each school district to which this Article applies shall establish a teacher evaluation plan which ensures that each teacher in contractual continued service is evaluated at least once in the course of every 2 school years. - By no later than September 1, 2012, each school district shall establish a teacher evaluation plan that ensures that: - (1) each teacher not in contractual continued service is evaluated at least once every school year; and - 21 (2) each teacher in contractual continued service is 22 evaluated at least once in the course of every 2 school 23 years.
+This Section - 8 does not apply to teachers assigned to schools identified in - 9 an agreement entered into between the board of a school - 10 district operating under Article 34 of this Code and the - 11 exclusive representative of the district's teachers in - 12 accordance with Section 34-85c of this Code. - 13 Each school district to which this Article applies shall - 14 establish a teacher evaluation plan which ensures that each - 15 teacher in contractual continued service is evaluated at least - once in the course of every 2 or 3 school years as provided in - 17 this Section. - 18 Each school district shall establish a teacher evaluation - 19 plan that ensures that: - 20 (1) each teacher not in contractual continued service - is evaluated at least once every school year; and - 22 (2) except as otherwise provided in this Section, each - 23 teacher in contractual continued service is evaluated at least once in the course of every 2 school years.
 However, any teacher in contractual continued service whose performance is rated as either "needs improvement" or "unsatisfactory" must be evaluated at least once in the school year following the receipt of such rating.